charlieegan3/personal-website/hugo-site/content/posts/2019-10-26-please-feel-free-to-use-a-toilet/index.md

 - In Osaka, it seems one can cycle anywhere, pavement, road, crowded shopping centre.
 Watch out for them but they're probably already watching out for you.
 - There are chair lifts in some public spaces to help with steps.
-This isn't very common but we I did notice this in a few different places.
+This isn't very common but I did notice this in a few different places.
 I wonder if this would be possible without vandalism here...

 ## Shinkansen